gitlabhq/gitlabhq/doc/reply_by_email/postfix.md

 ## Done!

-If all the tests went all right, Postfix is all set up and ready to receive email!
-Continue with the [Reply by email](./README.md) doc to configure GitLab.
+If all the tests were successfull, Postfix is all set up and ready to receive email!
+Continue with the [Reply by email](./README.md) guide to configure GitLab.

 ---------